 Designing Workplaces for Clarity of Mind

-How can the design of an office space encourage creative thinking, facilitate problem solving, or enhance concentration and diligence?
+How can the design of office space encourage creative thinking, facilitate problem solving, or enhance concentration and diligence?

 SapientNitro Miami, in Miami FL: Providing a variety of single occupant options gives employees a choice when they need to signal to their coworkers that they are in focus mode.